yungshenglu/InterferenceNulling/README.md

 # Interference Nulling in Simulation

-This repository is the assignment in NCTU course "Wireless Communication Systems 2018".

 In this repository, we are going to simulate "interference nulling" in simple MIMO OFDM with BPSK demodulation by using the example code on [WARPLab](https://warpproject.org/trac/wiki/WARPLab/Examples/OFDM) `wl_example_siso_ofdm_txrx.m​`.
 This repository is extended from my another repository - [Simple SISO OFDM MATLAB simulation](https://github.com/yungshenglu/Simple_SISO_OFDM).

 > **NOTCIE:** This repository is the assignment in NCTU course "Wireless Communication Systems 2018".
 If you are taking this course, please do not duplicate from this repository.
 All rights reserved.